-Cholula’s great pyramid is what puts this small town outside of Puebla State’s capital on the map.
-Its base is the widest in the Americas, but you might get there and stand around saying “Where is it?!”
-Only one staircase on one side this pyramid has been excavated – due to the fact that the Spanish built a church right on top of it.
-You can visit the archaeological site that surrounds the pyramid though, with several other interesting structures and a even take a walk through the pyramid’s tunnels.
+Cholula’s Great Pyramid is what puts this small town outside of Puebla State’s capital on the map.
+Known as Tlachihualtepetl, its base is the widest in the Americas, but only one staircase on one side this pyramid has been excavated – due to the fact that the Spanish built a church right on top of it.
+You can visit the archaeological site that surrounds the pyramid though, with several other interesting structures, and even take a walk through the pyramid’s tunnels.
 There is a small museum that you can wander through and get a complete picture of this area’s importance to ancient Mesoamerica.

-The Francisco Peláez Roldan Botanical Garden is both an educational space where visitors learn about local, regional plants, their uses and their history, as well as a break from the run-of-the-mill tourist attractions.
-The garden works to conserve endemic plants, birds and insects to the Cholula area and they offer classes on making soap, edible flowers, creating perfumes and growing your own garden.
+The Francisco Peláez Roldan Botanical Garden is an educational space – come to get the lowdown on regional plants, their uses and their history.
+The garden works to conserve endemic plants, birds and insects of the Cholula area and you’ll find classes on soap-making as well as creating edible flowers and perfumes.

-For a more off-the-beaten path experience, head to the Museo de la Sidra (or Cider Museum) to learn about the history and production of one of the State of Puebla’s most well-known refreshments – apple cider.
-You can visit the winery where both reds and whites are produced and learn how the company Copa de Oro started out making sodas and liquors in the early 1900s and moved on to sparkling ciders and wine.
-There is a tasting room if you want a touch of the bubbly.
+For a more off-the-beaten path experience, head to the Museo de la Sidra (Cider Museum) to learn about the history and production of one of the State of Puebla’s most well-known refreshments – apple cider.
+You can visit the winery where both reds and whites are produced and learn how the company Copa de Oro started out making sodas and liquors in the early 1900s before moving onto sparkling ciders and wine.
+There is a tasting room if you fancy a dash of bubbly.

 Alex Robinson contributed additional reporting to this article.